pippim/pippim.github.io/index.md

 Jekyll front matter is required by GitHub Pages at the top of every blog post.
+At the very minimum, the front matter must contain `layout: post` and
+`title: The Title of the Blog Post`.
+Pippim adds a lot more
-The program `stack-to-blog.py` creates front matter when it converts Stack Exchnage posts.
+front matter though, to make searching for blog posts more powerful.The program `stack-to-blog.py` creates front matter when it converts Stack Exchnage posts.
-At the very minimum, front matter must contain `layout: post` and `title: The Title of the Blog Post`.
-Pippim adds a lot more front matter though to make searching for blog posts more powerful.
-When you view a blog post the front matter within is displayed at the top of the post with a More/Less details button.
+ When you view a blog post, the front matter is displayed at the top of the post with a More/Less details button.

 #### Define front matter in `stack-to-blog.py`